sahobitayo/Python-API-challenge/README.md

 I will drop any rows that don't contain all three conditions.
 You want to be sure the weather is ideal.
 I will then use Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
 I will plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.

+## Observations and Insights
+From part one (WeatherPy), here are some observations and insights that can be made from the data:

+- There is a strong, negative correlation between a city's latitude and maximum temperature in the northern hemisphere.
+That is, as you go farther away from the equator (latitude increases), a city's maximum temperature will generally be lower than cities closer to the equator in the northern hemisphere.
+This is what I expected to see - for example, it's a lot colder in Minnesota (farther north) than it is in Mexico.

+- There is a very weak, positive correlation between cloudiness and a city's latitude for both the northern and southern hemispheres.
+This is represented in the scatter plots in this notebook for those two factors as the data points being scattered across the graph.
+As a result, we can conclude that a city's latitude has little to no influence on how cloudy a city is.

+- There is a very weak, positive correlation for the northern hemisphere between a city's latitude and wind speed (mph), and there is a very weak, negative correlation for the southern hemisphere for those same two factors.
+I think the fact that the southern hemisphere has a negative correlation and the northern hemisphere has a positive correlation has to have something to do with the northern hemisphere and southern hemisphere being in opposite seasons from each other.
+Overall, for both hemispheres, latitude has a small influence on wind speed but not very much.
+However, it is important to note that the correlation between these two factors for the southern hemisphere is stronger than the correlation between these two factors for the northern hemisphere.

+## API Keys
+To run these jupyter notebooks locally, you will need to obtain API keys.

+For part one, you will need to obtain an API key for the OpenWeatherMap API.

+After you have the OpenWeatherMap API key, create a file called config.py in the WeatherPy folder and add the API key to that file:

+weather_api_key="API_KEY_HERE"
+For part two, you wll need to obtain a Google API key from the Google Cloud Platform at https://cloud.google.com and enable the Places API.

+After you have the Google API key, create a file called config.py in the VacationPy folder and add the API key to that file:

+g_key="API_KEY_HERE"